humppa123/resilience-typescript/README.md

 There are also three predefined logger already included:

-* `ConsoleLogger`: A logger that writes every log message independent of its log level to the console.
+* `ConsoleLogger`: A logger that writes every log message to the console.
+* `AppInsightsLogger`: A logger that writes every log messages to Azure Application Insights.
+Please ensure you have correctly setup Application Insights using [this manual here](https://github.com/Microsoft/ApplicationInsights-node.js/) before using this logger, otherwise you application will crash.
+All logs will be added as _traces_ into Application Insights.
+* `MultiLogger`: A logger that is a container for other loggers.
+It will be used if you specify more than one logger in the builders, e.g. a _ConsoleLogger_ and an _AppInsightsLogger_.
+The multi logger will then forward all messages to its two internal loggers.
 * `NoLogger`: A logger that does nothing, it basically disables all logging.
 * `TestLogger`: A logger that's primary designed for unit tests where you can provide a callback that will be called for each log message, to test if and what log messages are generated.